cideM/fbrs/content/fp.md

 about it.
 It consists of a static site which is, unfortunately, still built with Gatsby, a Javascript framework.
 The content comes from a content management system called Contentful.
 The most complex part is the members-only area, which is the part I rebuilt and what this post is all about.

+The members area consists of a handful of routes:
+- A news feed where administrators can post new messages.
+It's plain text with the exception of URLs, which are replaced with proper anchor links.
+No images.
+- User management area, where administrators can invite new members or edit and delete existing members.
+Here you can also filter by user groups and send emails to users you select through checkboxes.
+That's the part where I used progressive enhancement.
+This route also hooks into email sending functionality for messaging someone who was invited to the site.
+- People can create events, and others can then sign up for these events and also indicate how many guests they bring.
+Everyone can see who's coming and who declined, how many guests there are in total.
+Events can also have attachements, such as PDF files, which are stored on the droplet itself.
+- People can request a link that let's them change their password.

 The first version was hacked together with Firebase and some serverless functions, because I didn't want to maintain a proper backend.
 The UI was awkwardly fit into the static site.
 It worked but it was ugly.